backstage/backstage/docs/features/software-catalog/api.md

 `entityRefs` array.
 Each element contains the corresponding entity data, or `null` if no entity existed in the catalog with that ref.

+You can also add `fields` query parameters in the exact same way as `GET /entities` above, to fetch only certain slices of each entity.
+At this point you can only specify these as query parameters on the URL, not in the request body.
+Providing them in the body may be added in the future.

 ## Locations

 TODO